AmenRa/ranx/docs/metrics.md

 where,

 - $p$ is the persistence value;
-- $r_i$ is either 0 or 1, whether the $i$-th ranked document is non-relevant or relevant, repsectively.
+- $r_i$ is either 0 or 1, whether the $i$-th ranked document is non-relevant or relevant, respectively.

 ## (Mean) Reciprocal Rank
 ---